 |Travel Restrictions||Usually no restrictions||Usually have to get permission from probation officer|

 Here at Shouse Law Group, we have represented literally thousands of people who avoided jail and often got their cases dismissed through misdemeanor probation.
 Even if you have had past brushes with the law, you still could be eligible for probation.

-To help you better understand informal probation, our California criminal defense lawyers discuss the following, below:
+Below our criminal defense lawyers discuss the following:

 - 1. Who can be sentenced to misdemeanor probation?

 - 2. How do I get probation instead of jail time?

 - 4. How is misdemeanor probation different than felony probation?

 - 5. What are the terms and conditions?

 - 6. Do I have to go back to court for progress reports?

 - 7. Can a probation order be modified?